mlcourses/lab-2-blog-post-group5_cs281/post.md

 - See testing part for different outputs corresponding to each diffrent inputs.

 ## Testing

+### 1. 2 To 1 MUX

-During the first demo we tested our 2 to 1 multiplexer.
-We noticed that if the selector (s) was off or low(0), the ouout would be input A and if the output was on or high(1) the output would be B. Since this is a 2 to 1 mux there were on the options of A or B. (A if S = 0 or B if s = 1).
+Firstly, we are testing the behavior of our 2 to 1 multiplexer.
+We noticed that if the selector (s) was off or low(0), the ouput would be input A and if the output was on or high(1) the output would be B. Since this is a 2 to 1 mux there were on the options of A or B. (A if S = 0 or B if s = 1).

 During the second demo we tested our 4 to 1 multiplexer.
 As the title suggest there are 4 inputs: A,B,C,D and 2 selectors: S0 and S1.We noticed that if both of the selectors where low(0), the output would be input A. If S0 was high(1) and S1 was low(0), the output would be input B. if S0 was low(0) and S1 was high(1), the output would be input C. Finally, if both S0 and S1 where high(1), the out put would be input D.